Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Bob Ramsey

-Got it, no seasonality does matter, so it's fair.
+Got it, no, seasonality does matter, so it's fair.
 Okay, and then shifting gears a little bit to expenses, expenses looked good.
-I know you all highlighted in the release that there is a one-time termination charge for deferred comp plan.
+I know you all highlighted in the release that there was a one-time termination charge for a deferred comp plan.
 Just wondering how you're thinking about, one, does that have any ongoing impact on your expenses with the plan now being terminated?
-And how should we think about with seasonality and everything else, the expense trajectory into the first quarter?
+And how should we think about, with seasonality and everything else, the expense trajectory into the first quarter?

 Li Yu